-Staying warm in cold weather is probably your number one priority when strutting the streets during the winter.
+Staying warm in cold weather is probably your top priority when strutting the streets during the winter.
 Staying warm when the wind chill dips below a desirable temperature and there’s snow on the ground typically involves a bunch of gear — winter boots, scarves, gloves, beanies and a nice warm jacket.
-While there are so many warming jacket styles to choose from like peacoats, puffers and quilted jackets, there is one coat type that takes the cake when it comes to keeping body heat in and cold air out.
+While there are so many warming jacket styles to choose from, there is one coat that reigns supreme when it comes to keeping body heat in and cold air out.
 Yep, we’re talking about the best parkas for men.

 It’s not just a retro ski jacket for women.
-It is an undeniably cool jacket style.
-But what exactly is a parka?
+It is an undeniably cool jacket style for men as well.
+What exactly is a parka?
 Essentially, it’s a long weatherproof jacket with a hood.
 The hood is usually, but not always, lined with fur or faux fur.
 The best men’s parkas have a thick, insulating inner lining and are made of water-resistant material to keep away the winter snow.
-As a result, parkas can be quite bulky.
-Many parkas make use of drawstrings and a fishtail hem at the back of the jacket.
+As a result, parkas can be pretty bulky.
+Many parkas use drawstrings and a fishtail hem at the back of the jacket.
 All of these traits converge to define the modern parka jacket.

 How to Wear a Parka

-In terms of styling, it’s impossible for the frontman of Oasis Liam Gallagher to go unmentioned.
+In terms of styling, it’s impossible for the frontman of Oasis, Liam Gallagher, to go unmentioned.
 The image of his hands locked behind his back, billowing green parka draped off his shoulders and his head craning into the mic is one that defines that world-conquering band’s look.
-Thanks to its hood, its waterproof material, its many pockets, and its bulky shape, it is by nature a more casual article of clothing than an overcoat or a trench.
+Thanks to its hood, waterproof material, many pockets and bulky shape, it is by nature a more casual article of clothing than an overcoat or a trench.

-But in northern parts of the country, parkas are absolutely indispensable when winter arrives.
-In recent years, parkas have had a major resurgence, and many top men’s fashion designers now produce incredible parkas.
-But whether you have $250 to spend or $2,500, we’re here to help you find the best parkas for men.
+But in northern parts of the country, parkas are indispensable when winter arrives.
+Parkas have had a major resurgence recently, and many top men’s fashion designers now produce incredible parkas.
+But whether you have $75 to spend or $4,000, we’re here to help you find the best parkas for men.
 So no matter your budget or style, keep reading for the best parkas men need to know about this winter.

-The Best Men’s Parkas to Buy in 2020
+The Best Parkas for Men to Buy in 2022

 1. The North Face McMurdo Parka